LacunaOmnibus/MontyLacuna/sources/getting_started_running.txt

 Create A Config File
 --------------------
+For this next step, you'll need to know your Lacuna password.
+And if you have a sitter password setup, you should know that too.
+Make sure you have those in front of you before trying to create your config file.

 Using the CMD window you left open from the previous step, run the config file creation script::